JeffreyMC/music_database/README.md

 * Postgres as DBMS.

 ## What you can do
-* Save album (you will asked: artist name, album name, number of songs and release year)
+* Save album (you will be asked: artist name, album name, number of songs and release year)
 * List all albums by artist
 * List all artists